-Looking at promotional video examples is usually the best inspiration to create your own.
+Looking at advertisement examples is usually the best inspiration to create your own.
 And there is a whole lot to choose from – some brands use humor, others rely on their reputation, and some will try more visually striking techniques.

 But the best promotional videos all have a few things in common—They hook you quickly, draw you in, and deliver a clear message.
 That’s what sets promo videos apart from informational and other types of videos.
 There are endless ways to execute those features, and that’s where it gets fun!

-We have a bunch of examples to show you, but first, let’s take a closer look at why promotional videos are necessary for success in modern digital marketing.
+We have a bunch of promotional advertising examples to show you, but first, let’s take a closer look at why video promo is necessary for success in modern digital marketing.

 87% of businesses are using video in their marketing, a sharp increase from 63% in 2017.
 But as we all know, because ‘everybody’s doing it’ isn’t really a good reason.
 But when 83% of marketers now say that video gives them a good ROI, we take them at their word.

-What’s more, there are multiple distribution channels for your promotional videos.
+Distribution channels play a big role in the making of the best promo videos – there’s simply no success in advertising without reach.
 In the Golden Age of television, we only had three or four channels to host our commercials, and they were essential all the same.

 Now, we have YouTube, Facebook, Instagram, Twitter, LinkedIn… And the list goes on.
-There are also different video placements inside each platform.
+There are also different spots to feature promotional videos for business inside each platform.
 For instance, you can run six-second bumper ads on YouTube, or create a series of videos that tell a longer story.